 photo: Jim Richmond via Flickr

-29. Watch Horses & High-profile Peeps – Head to the annual Hampton Classic Horse Show in Bridgehampton to see some stallions jumping and the rich and famous who make the scene (and hobnob in the VIP tent).
-Running from August 25 – September 1, it’s seven days of sport, shopping, and food.
-Plus, pony rides and Kids’ Day on September 1.
+31. Watch Horses & High-profile Peeps – Head to the annual Hampton Classic Horse Show in Bridgehampton to see some stallions jumping and the rich and famous who make the scene (and hobnob in the VIP tent).
+Held in late August, it’s seven days of sport, shopping, and food.

 Summer 2020: The Hampton Classic Horse Show has been cancelled.

 32. See a Puppet Show – Put down the iPad and be entertained by The Wizard of Oz, Sleeping Beauty, and more playing at Goat on a Boat Puppet Theatre in Sag Harbor all summer long.
 Or check out free outdoor puppet shows hosted by Southampton Arts Center such as The Three Pigs.